A Toll Road to Sprawl

 SELC has opposed this project for years due to the unacceptable impact on water quality and wildlife habitat in the Yadkin River watershed and little or no benefit to local communities.
 Further, the Monroe Bypass would lure sprawl development of subdivisions and strip malls, which would increase traffic in the corridor, and add to tailpipe pollution in greater Charlotte, which already fails to meet federal air quality standards for protecting public health.

-SELC's lawsuit identifies numerous flaws in the state's assessment of environmental impacts from the bypass:
+SELC has identified numerous flaws in the state's newest assessment of environmental impacts from the bypass:

-- The study vastly overstates the traffic levels that would result along US 74 if the toll road were not built.
+- The study vastly overstates the traffic levels that would result along US 74 if the toll road were not built and, thus, manufactures a need for the road.

 Better solutions for solving US 74 traffic

 The good news is that there are less destructive, less costly ways to undo traffic congestion in the US 74 corridor.
-Upgrades to local road networks and improvements to the existing US 74 would meet traffic needs and enhance efficiency in the corridor.
+Upgrades to local road networks and improvements to the existing US 74 are starting to enhance efficiency in the corridor.
 According to NCDOT's own report in 2007 (click here for a pdf ), improving existing roads and connections would fix all but one of the traffic bottlenecks, at an approximate cost of just $13.3 million.
-Incredibly, the agency ignored its own findings in the final environmental study, leaving tens of thousands of US 74 users stuck in traffic even after the tollway is built.
+After SELC brought attention to this study in 2010, some of the suggested solutions have been implemented, but many more remain that could be of great benefit to Union County drivers.

 The Monroe project is one of a half dozen proposals in the state's transportation planning pipeline that continue the outdated vision of building a massive system of expensive, sprawling beltways and bypasses throughout North Carolina.
 Getting the study right, rather than rubber-stamping the Turnpike Authority's narrow perspective on available alternatives and their impacts, is critical to the state's transportation future.